-Jesus answered the mens’ question by telling them that he was fulfilling prophecies of Isaiah about John’s message about the changes that the Messiah will make to the land and its people (29:18 and 35:5–36).
+Jesus answered John's disciples’ question by telling them that he was fulfilling prophecies made by Isaiah about John’s message regarding the changes that the Messiah will make to the land and its people (Isaiah 29:18 and 35:5–36).

 synonyms: allegory, moral story/tale, fable

 Jesus was a superb storyteller who told listeners numerous parables.
 A number of them, such as the Sower, the Rich Fool, and the Prodigal Son are meaningful and memorable while others — the Good Samaritan and the Lost Sheep — are easily understandable and applicable.
 But today’s parable, as presented in Matthew’s and Luke’s gospels, is neither memorable nor easy to understand.
 We likely skip over its text due to its challenging presentation.

 But let’s look closely at what both gospel writers present.
 In this parable, Jesus compares the people of his time to children who are arguing with each other about which game to play.
 He was telling his listeners about the people of their generation who rejected the enlightening words of John the Baptizer and the truth-filled good-news messages of Jesus.
 Those people would pay dearly for having resisted and rejected the messages they’d heard from John and Jesus.

 Matthew’s Account First: Matthew 11:13–24